supreeti/First-Portfolio/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank to Microverse..
+I would like to thank to Microverse and coding partners..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](https://api.github.com/licenses/mit) licensed.

 _NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 You can also use [any other license](https://choosealicense.com/licenses/) if you wish._